arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/17.opta-mqtt/content.md

 This code will produce the same transmission effect already observed previously but with the advantage of keeping the **loop()** function free for other operations and avoiding interference with the synchronization necessary for connecting to the MQTT cloud.

-Of course, the "hello" message was used for example purposes; you can customize this message by sending the value of a sensor or other information based on your needs.
+The "hello" message was used for example purposes; you can customize this message by sending the value of a sensor or other information based on your needs.

 ### Receiving Message